blitz-js/blitz/.changeset/sixty-rockets-count.md

 "blitz": patch
 ---

-### Now we can configure this in the following way,
+### Now we can configure Blitz RPC in the following way,

 In your `[[...blitz]].ts` api file you can see the following settings
 ```ts